oddy-boop/Edusync-git/src/supabase/policies.md

 CREATE POLICY "Admins and staff can view their own school's details" ON public.schools FOR SELECT
   USING (id = get_my_school_id());

+CREATE POLICY "Public can view school information" ON public.schools FOR SELECT
+  USING (true);

 -- Table: user_roles
 CREATE POLICY "Super Admins can manage all user roles" ON public.user_roles